In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 For foreground sessions, three types of events consume CPU resources: events with the

-Event Namevalue ofON CPUand a few waiting events that consume CPU resources.
+Event Namevalue ofON CPUand a few waiting events with CPU overhead.
 Specifically:ON CPU: The database considers that the current session is consuming CPU resources to process tasks.Waiting events:

 Waiting events starting with

-retry: indicate that OceanBase Database is retrying a certain type of operation internally, which consumes some CPU resources.exec inner sql wait: indicates that the results of an SQL statement accessing an internal table are returned during execution, such as user table location and schema information.
+retry: Indicates that OceanBase Database is retrying a certain type of task internally.
+This retry mechanism consumes some CPU resources.exec inner sql wait: Indicates that the results of an SQL statement that accesses an internal table are returned during execution.
+For example, the SQL statement retrieves the location of a user table or schema information.
 This process also consumes some CPU resources.

-For background sessions, in addition to the three types of events mentioned for foreground sessions, you also need to pay attention to the properties of background tasks.
+For background sessions, in addition to the three types of events mentioned for foreground sessions, you also need to pay attention to the attributes of background tasks.
 The

-Program,Module, andActionfields indicate the properties of background tasks:If the value of the
+Program,Module, andActionfields indicate the attributes of background tasks:If the value of the

-Actionfield isOB_DAS_ASYNC_ACCESS, it indicates that the background task is an SQL remote DAS execution.If the value of the
+Actionfield isOB_DAS_ASYNC_ACCESS, the background task is an SQL remote DAS execution task.If the value of the

-Programfield is similar toxxx_PxPool, it indicates that the background task is a PX parallel execution.If the value of the
+Programfield is similar toxxx_PxPool, the background task is a PX parallel execution task.If the value of the

-Programfield is similar toxxx_DAG, it indicates that the background task is a minor and major compaction task.If the value of the
+Programfield is similar toxxx_DAG, the background task is a major compaction task.If the value of the

-Programfield is similar toxxx_RPC_REQUEST, it indicates that the background task is an RPC task sent internally by an OBServer node.
+Programfield is similar toxxx_RPC_REQUEST, the background task is an RPC task sent internally by an OBServer node.

 Note